RFTrans: Leveraging Refractive Flow of Transparent Objects for Surface Normal Estimation and Manipulation: Related Work

 \subsection{Transparent Object Manipulation}

 Transparent object manipulation is an important application area for geometry estimation.
 The upstream geometry estimation and the downstream manipulation algorithm can be either tightly or loosely coupled.
 Apparently, a loose coupling design allows the whole manipulation framework to benefit from the latest advances from both sides easily.
 ClearGrasp~\cite{cleargrasp} is a typical loose coupling framework, followed by Jiang \etal in A4T~\cite{a4t}, which sets a good example of bridging depth completion and manipulation via affordance.
 Later, Fang \etal~\cite{fang2022transcg} and Dai \etal~\cite{dai_domain_2022} witness the direct improvement by applying the latest CNNs and transformers in depth completion.
 In Dex-NeRF~\cite{ichnowski_dex-nerf_2021}, although the scene is represented implicitly via NeRF, the depth map is still extracted explicitly, leading the whole framework into a loose coupling manner.
 However, GraspNeRF~\cite{Dai2023GraspNeRF} shows the tight coupling way, which introduces the Truncated Signed Distance Field (TSDF) as the bridge between implicit scene representation and grasping.
-There are also many data-driven approaches~\cite{Weng-2020-123091,cao2021fuzzy,9636459} aimed at generating grasping poses for transparent objects from noisy RGB-D images without explicit geometry estimation or depth completion.
-However, these methods are usually data-hungry and may fail to generalize between different models of RGB-D cameras.
+There are also many data-driven approaches~\cite{Weng-2020-123091,cao2021fuzzy,9636459} aimed at directly generating grasping poses for transparent objects from noisy RGB-D images without explicit geometry estimation or depth completion.
+These deep-learning-based manipulation algorithms are usually data-hungry and not flexible enough to be a downstream grasp planner.
+First, they may fail to generalize between different models of RGB-D cameras.
+Second, if the user wants to add some new objects or adopt a new gripper of a different configuration, the networks must be retrained.
+Therefore, we decide to go for an analytical grasp planning algorithm, ISF~\cite{isf}, for the real-world grasping task.